raghadobeidat24/Language-Detection-from-Speech-Task/README.md

 The following two tables presents the results of the implemented models with different measurements (Accuracy, Precision, Recall, F-score)

+Accuracy is the most intuitive performance measure and it is simply a ratio of correctly predicted observation to the total observation.

+Precision is the ratio of correctly predicted positive observations to the total predicted positive observations.

+Recall is the ratio of correctly predicted positive observations to the all observations in actual class.

+F1 Score is the weighted average of Precision and Recall.

 ![lstmacc](https://user-images.githubusercontent.com/87562803/126688324-c8f8e4c7-5205-4a07-8ea2-b79385f4fb3f.PNG)

 ![mlpacc](https://user-images.githubusercontent.com/87562803/126689079-0357f8fd-bf42-4b77-ae2b-9e3907948b4c.PNG)